 As Berklee College of Music President Roger Brown said, “We are creators, improvisers, innovators.
 We can’t control the nature of the coronavirus, but we can respond to it with imagination and determination.”

 7. See whether the schools you’re considering have extended their decision deadline.
 Some have already postponed it from May 1 to June 1 or later.
 This means the deadline for sending a deposit has also been postponed.
-This listing provided by NACAC (National Association for College Admission Counseling) may be helpful.

 Since the decision about when to reopen schools around the world is determined by national and state regulations, keep checking school websites to find out their policies and plans.